dignoe/whenever-elasticbeanstalk/README.md

 $ wheneverize-eb .
 ```

 This will create an initial `config/schedule.rb` file for you with the `ensure_leader` job set to run every minute.
 It will also create a `.ebextensions/cron.config` file that will automatically choose a leader on environment initialization, and start up Whenever with the correct `leader` role.
+Lastly, it creates the `config/whenever-elasticbeanstalk.yml` file that will contain your AWS credentials for retrieving your environment information.

 ### Manually updating schedule